KatherineMichel/digital-commonplace/README.md

 ## Opportunities

+https://twitter.com/jonafato/status/1270806946971557888 | Jon Banafato on Twitter: "Conference organizers open chat tonight at 9PM EDT.
+Drop in to talk about running events or even just to distract yourself from the world for a couple hours." / Twitter

 https://dev.to/devteam/dev-is-now-web-monetized-21db | DEV is now Web Monetized https://lwn.net/op/AuthorGuide.lwn | Writing for LWN [LWN.net]
 https://realpython.com/write-for-us/ | Open Call for Authors and Editors: Python, Web Development, Data Science, and More – Real Python